Manual Deployment¶

 psql -U admin -d bigbrotr -c "

-GRANT USAGE ON SCHEMA public TO bigbrotr_writer;
+GRANT USAGE ON SCHEMA public TO writer;

-GRANT USAGE ON SCHEMA public TO bigbrotr_reader;
+GRANT USAGE ON SCHEMA public TO reader;

 "